redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 If you choose the lab external architecture, this VM will only host the Ansible Execution Node and some network services (DHCP, PXE, ...) so you could go with 2 cores / 4GB RAM / 50GB+ Disk.

-Once you have the server VM created, you have to to deploy RHEL 9 on it (lab tested with RHEL 9.2), "minimal install" is enough.
+Once you have the server VM created, you have to to deploy RHEL 9 on it (lab tested with RHEL 9.2), "minimal install".
+When you configure your network you don't need to configure the internal network, just the interface that will be the external (with either DHCP or static IP) since the playbooks will configure it for you.

 In addition to the server, you will need enough resources (2 cores, 2 GB RAM, 10GB disk) to create an additional VM that will act as edge device.
 That edge device VM will be attached with a single NIC to the isolated (with no DHCP) virtual network that you have created and where the previous server is attached to.